neodb-social/neodb/doc/install.md

 Install
 -------
-Install PostgreSQL, Redis and Python if not yet
+Install PostgreSQL(version up to 14 suggested), Redis Stack Server and Python if not yet

 Setup database
 ```